ngeor/instarepo/README.md

 By default, skips forks and archived repositories.

 ```
-usage: main.py list [-h] -u USER -t TOKEN [--sort {full_name,created,updated,pushed}] [--direction {asc,desc}]
+usage: main.py list [-h] -u USER -t TOKEN
+                    [--sort {full_name,created,updated,pushed}]
+                    [--direction {asc,desc}]
                     [--only-language ONLY_LANGUAGE | --except-language EXCEPT_LANGUAGE]
                     [--only-name-prefix ONLY_NAME_PREFIX | --except-name-prefix EXCEPT_NAME_PREFIX]
+                    [--forks {allow,deny,only}] [--pushed-after PUSHED_AFTER]
+                    [--pushed-before PUSHED_BEFORE]
-                    [--forks {allow,deny,only}] [--archived {allow,deny,only}]
+                    [--archived {allow,deny,only}]

 optional arguments:
   -h, --help            show this help message and exit
   --only-language ONLY_LANGUAGE
-                        Only process repositories of the given programming language
+                        Only process repositories of the given programming
+                        language
   --except-language EXCEPT_LANGUAGE
-                        Do not process repositories of the given programming language
+                        Do not process repositories of the given programming
+                        language
   --only-name-prefix ONLY_NAME_PREFIX
-                        Only process repositories whose name starts with the given prefix
+                        Only process repositories whose name starts with the
+                        given prefix
   --except-name-prefix EXCEPT_NAME_PREFIX
-                        Do not process repositories whose name starts with the given prefix
+                        Do not process repositories whose name starts with the
+                        given prefix
   --archived {allow,deny,only}
                         Filter archived repositories